startin-blox/sib-core/README.md

   - required: false
   - default: undefined
 - required
-  - description: Is this attribute required, if true, throw an Error if not provided
+  - description: Indicates if this attribute required.
+If `true`,  an error is thrown if not provided
   - required: false
   - default: false
 - callback
-  - description: A function that will be invoke when the attribute changed.
-It receive 2 arguments : newValue, oldValue.
+  - description: A function invoked when the attribute changed.
+It receives 2 arguments : `newValue`, `oldValue`.
   - required: false
   - default: undefined

-The mixin compositor register all attribute recursively.
-The last declaration is keeped.
+The mixin compositor registers all attribute recursively, keeping the last declaration.

 ## Declare initial state
 ```js